kayla-pagan/add-to-cart-app/README.md

     -onValue
     -snapshot

+I also learned a few other things outside of my focus on Firebase which was:
+    -Using user-select to prevent users from unintentionally selecting parts of the app -Adding a Favicon to my app using favicon.io -Using and editing parts of the Web Application Manifest file

 Please take a look at my app by clicking the following link: https://precious-sable-31c759.netlify.app/